St. Thomas Aquinas and the Immaculate Conception

 and obstinate, and those untrained in the theological sciences and history.
 The

-cited, there are other opponents to this thesis which include the Neo-Platonists,
+already cited, there are other opponents to this thesis which include the Neo-Platonists,

 theosophists, and Gnostics who also need to make St. Thomas Aquinas appear